hoo datamine owls chatting together on the couch

 “My favourite aspect of the job is getting to see clients’ reactions when we show them the final results.
 Knowing how much work has gone into the analysis, and knowing that you were able to turn that into something digestible and engaging - it’s pretty cool.”

 As you can see, the role of a Datamine Owl is challenging, exciting and rewarding.
-People like Emma, Bruce, Jess and our other Owls all play integral roles in the delivery of our client projects, especially with regards to our recent work with Child Cancer Foundation as part of our sponsorship of the Haier Big Hoot 2018.
-Subscribe to datafix to get monthly updates on industry news, common analytics questions and info about what the Datamine team is up to.
+People like Rosie, Bruce, Alicia and our other Owls all play integral roles in the delivery of our client projects.
+Subscribe to datafix to get monthly updates on industry news, our latest insights, and info about what the Datamine team is up to.